cdellacqua/svelte-async-readable/README.md

 <div>{$myReadable}</div>
 ```

-A useful `refreshing` nested store is provided.
+A useful `fetching` nested store is provided.
 It can be used, for example, to show a loading state:
 ```
 <script>
-	const myReadable = asyncReadable(...); // Initialized in some way const { refreshing } = myReadable; // Extracts the refreshing store
+	const myReadable = asyncReadable(...); // Initialized in some way const { fetching } = myReadable; // Extracts the fetching store
 </script>
-{#if $refreshing}
+{#if $fetching}
 	Loading...
 {:else}
 	Here is the resource: